Special Olympics Alamance County

 Alamance Parks offers a diverse Special Olympics program providing children and adults who have intellectual disabilities the opportunity to train and compete in Olympic-type sports.
 Special Olympics Alamance County (SOAC) is a group of citizens concerned with sports and sports skills for persons with intellectual disabilities and is one of the largest volunteer-driven sports organizations in Alamance County.
 SOAC is solely sponsored by industries, businesses, clubs, churches, and private contributions.
 The program is managed through Alamance Parks by the Special Populations Coordinator and is a chapter of Special Olympics North Carolina.

-SOAC offers four local sports tournaments involving Alamance Burlington School System students, as well as eight and twelve-week training programs ending with tournaments and competition events at the State level.
+SOAC offers local sports tournaments involving Alamance Burlington School System students, as well as eight and twelve-week training programs ending with tournaments and competitive events at the State level.

 SOAC has attended State, National, and International Special Olympics Competitions.
 For more information about the sports offered, please visit the Sports page.